 "Who is going to sit in the classes if those students are not here?"
 Brown said.
 "It's a matter of sizing the thing to the students that are here."

 The administration has received proposals from deans in response to the president's plan to "right size" UM, and it is still negotiating some of them, he said.
 Many people are providing input from the bottom up, as the process should be, he said.

 The Nov.
 23 letter from journalism professors named three faculty members the president's process puts at risk.

 Jason Begay, president of the Native American Journalists Association, takes students to Montana's reservations each year "to report in-depth on the lives of the state's first inhabitants.
-Surely, his work is central to UM's aim to serve the most under-reported community in the state."
+Surely, his work is central to UM's aim to serve the most under-reported community in the state," according to the letter.

-Jule Banville is "a leading voice in the national resurgence of audio storytelling through podcast and radio," with her students' work aired nationwide, the letter said.
-Joe Eaton is "a rare investigator skilled at finding the stories hidden within Big Data," an asset beyond the journalism department to students in Business Analytics.
+Jule Banville is "a leading voice in the national resurgence of audio storytelling through podcast and radio," with her students' work aired nationwide, according to the letter.

 "To cut any of these new faculty members would be a blow to the school's future," the letter said.
 "The national attention these faculty bring clearly aligns with UM's strategic vision, and the loss of any of them diminishes its validity."